Ticks

 Dogs are susceptible to tick bites and tick borne disease.
 Signs of tick-borne disease may not appear for 7 to 21 days or longer after the bite.
 To reduce the chances that ticks will transmit disease to you or your pets:

 - Check your pets daily for ticks - If you find a tick remove it right away - Ask your vet to conduct a tick check at each exam - Talk to your vet about using a tick preventative Note: cats are extremely sensitive to a variety of chemicals.
-Always consult with your vet before applying any repellants. |
+Always consult with your vet before applying any repellants.
+Information obtained from the Ohio Department of Health

 Resources: